skoolkid/skoolkit/sphinx/source/parsing.rst

 HTML mode
 ^^^^^^^^^
 HTML mode is used when the target output format is HTML, as is the case when running `skool2html.py`.
-In HTML mode, most ASM directives are ignored because they are irrelevant to the purpose of creating the HTML version of the disassembly.
+In HTML mode, some ASM directives are ignored because they are irrelevant to the purpose of creating the HTML version of the disassembly.
 The only ASM directives that are processed in HTML mode are the
 following: